 New – Bring Your Own Keys with AWS Key Management Service

-AWS Key Management Service (KMS) provides you with seamless, centralized control over your encryption keys.
+AWS Key Management Service (AWS KMS) provides you with seamless, centralized control over your encryption keys.
 Our customers have told us that they love this fully managed service because it automatically handles all of the availability, scalability, physical security, and hardware maintenance for the underlying Key Management Infrastructure (KMI).
 It also centralizes key management, with one dashboard that offers creation, rotation, and lifecycle management functions.
 With no up-front cost and usage-based pricing that starts at $1 per Customer Master Key (CMK) per month, KMS makes it easy for you to encrypt data stored in S3, EBS, RDS, Redshift, and any other AWS service that’s integrated with KMS.

 Many AWS customers use KMS to create and manage their keys.
 A few, however, would like to maintain local control over their keys while still taking advantage of the other features offered by KMS.
 Our customers tell us that local control over the generation and storage of keys would help them meet their security and compliance requirements in order to run their most sensitive workloads in the cloud.